Is blockchain technology the new internet?

 As is well known, digital information can be infinitely reproduced — and distributed widely thanks to the internet.
 This has given web users globally a goldmine of free content.
 However, copyright holders have not been so lucky, losing control over their intellectual property and suffering financially as a consequence.
 Smart contracts can protect copyright and automate the sale of creative works online, eliminating the risk of file copying and redistribution.

 Mycelia uses the blockchain to create a peer-to-peer music distribution system.
-Founded by the UK singer-songwriter Imogen Heap, Mycelia enables musicians to sell songs directly to audiences, as well as licence samples to producers and divvy up royalties to songwriters and musicians — all of these functions being automated by smart contracts.
+Founded by the UK singer-songwriter Imogen Heap, Mycelia enables musicians to sell songs directly to audiences, as well as license samples to producers and divvy up royalties to songwriters and musicians — all of these functions being automated by smart contracts.
 The capacity of blockchains to issue payments in fractional cryptocurrency amounts (micropayments) suggests this use case for the blockchain has a strong chance of success.

 What is the IoT?
 The network-controlled management of certain types of electronic devices — for instance, the monitoring of air temperature in a storage facility.
 Smart contracts make the automation of remote systems management possible.
 A combination of software, sensors, and the network facilitates an exchange of data between objects and mechanisms.
 The result increases system efficiency and improves cost monitoring.